USA Pickleball GRANT PROGRAMS

 GRANT CORPORATE SPONSORS

 |Pickle-Ball Inc. sponsored the USA Pickleball grant programs from 2010 to 2020.
 Pickle-Ball Inc. provided the grant recipients an option to receive wood paddles and balls at no cost.
 From the inception of the community grant program, Pickle-Ball Inc. has donated 5833 paddles into our pickleball communities.
 In 2020, Pickle-Ball Inc. donated 368 paddles and 32 balls through the USA Pickleball grant programs.|

 |Please contact the USA Pickleball grant committee at email@example.com if you wish to become a USA Pickleball grant equipment sponsor.|

-Please click here to view the grant award locations in 2020.
+Please click here to view the grant award locations for the first quarter of 2021.

 Note: Please use Places 2 Play to locate playing locations because some of these grant locations are schools, and players may be restricted to students and staff.

 The following are selective comments and pictures from members who were awarded a USA Pickleball grant.

 USA Pickleball member: Ernie Medina, Grand Terrace, CA